 - A Parent or Guardian-If you are over 17, you do not need a parent with you

 * If you are over 18, you do not need a learner’s license before getting your driver’s license.

-For all other questions, refer to the Alabama Driver's License Manual or call your local DPS office.
+For all other questions, refer to the Alabama Law Enforcement Driver License Department or call your local DPS office.
 You may find a listing of all the department of public safety locations in Alabama, with their hours, locations, and contact information, on the Alabama DPS website.